chimnayajith/baaaankkkkkkkkkk/README.md

 the bank for management and also for the clients to manage their accounts.

 Features for client include:
-- withdraw/deposit
+- Withdraw/deposit
-- transferring money
+- Transferring money
-- viewing balance
+- Viewing balance
-- editing account details
+- Editing account details
-- closing account
+- Closing account

 For admins :
 - Client list